decaydev/loot/README.md

 <img src="https://i.ibb.co/2dGJm44/logo.png" alt="decay.dev" width="255"/><img src="https://i.ibb.co/vvRfnRb/loot.png" alt="decay.dev/loot" width="255"/>

 ## A simple/fast loot system.

 Why another loot system?
-Because all of the existing loot systems didn't do what we wanted, were 3-4 times as large from a code base perspective, and all were painfully slow which can have serious impact on server performance which results in a negative player experience.
-Less is more!
+Because all of the existing loot systems didn't do what exactly what we wanted.
+Less is more.

 We wanted the following attributes to ensure performance: